-Once a business decides to expand into a new market, it is crucial to have local insight on consumer behavior and trends.
+Once a business decides to expand into a new market, it is crucial to have local insight into consumer behavior and trends.
 Gaining this much-needed cultural knowledge could spell the difference between a success or a failure.

 Amidst all of the burgeoning markets in Asia, Japan stands out for numerous reasons: having a stable economy, consumers that have the thirst for specific types of products, and a strong desire for authentic labels.
 However, there are many challenges abound for businesses that lack experience in Japan, or in Asia as a whole.
-Businesses may have a difficult time in penetrating the market and consumer culture since Japanese consumers are known to be very selective and require both high quality and excellent customer service.
+Businesses may have a difficult time penetrating the market and consumer culture since Japanese consumers are known to be very selective and require both high quality and excellent customer service.

 In trying to break into the Japanese market, there is one search engine that you should definitely consider: Yahoo!
 Japan.